 Docker registry) is installed on the

 PATHof your machine.
-(Its respective folder should be visible under a directory within your
+(Its folder should be visible under a directory in your

 PATH.)
 To check if you already have Docker installed, run